FastWARC (Python)

 record.http_last_modified # Parsed HTTP Last-Modified header

-record.reader # A BufferedReader for the record content
+record.reader # A WarcRecordPayloadReader for the record content

-# Read and return up to 1024 bytes from the record stream
+# Read up to 1024 bytes from the record stream

 body = record.reader.read(1024)